 Install A Brand New Copy of Minecraft Education Edition

-Before proceeding any further, it is recommended to select a version based on your current operating system.
+Before proceeding any further, selecting a version based on your current operating system is recommended.
 You will need to download in accordance with the previous version precisely because the backup files would only work in that specific format.

 For those looking to install a completely fresh copy, they can choose the most compatible version from the options mentioned below: